francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

     kubernetes-bootcamp   NodePort    10.96.138.36   <none>        80:31203/TCP   2d23h
     ```

+    The `kubernetes-bootcamp` service is now of type `NodePort` and the assigned port is `31203`.

-    The Node port assigned is `31203`, which may differ from yours.
+    **Note**: The port number may differ from yours.

-3. Let's take note of the port number:
+3. Let's take note of it:

     ```sh
     export NODE_PORT=$(kubectl get services/kubernetes-bootcamp -o go-template='{{(index .spec.ports 0).nodePort}}')
     ```

-4. Use curl to make an HTTP request, this time from outside the cluster using the host IP address and port.
+4. Use curl to make an HTTP request, this time from outside the cluster using the IP address and port of the host.

     ```sh
+    export HOST_IP=$(hostname -I)
     curl http://$IP:$NODE_PORT
     ```

+    Hooray!
+The application is now reachable from the world.